 250g puff pastry

 You will need a large pan or casserole and a deep pie dish, approx 1.5 litre.
-The Portmeirion for AGA Pie Dish is ideal and can be used to freeze the pie in then cooked from the freezer.
+The Portmeirion for AGA Pie Dish is ideal and can be used to freeze the pie and then cook from frozen.

-4. Add the flour, stir well and then add the ale, HP sauce, mustard, herbs, 1 tsp salt and a few grinds of black pepper.
-Taste and season with more salt and pepper if needed.
+4. Add the flour, stir well and then add the ale, brown sauce, mustard, thyme, salt, sugar and a few grinds of black pepper.

-8. Carefully spoon the filling into the pie dish.
+11. Carefully spoon the filling into a Portmeirion for AGA Pie Dish or similar 1.5 litre deep pie dish.

-To bake the pie, cook in the AGA roasting oven on the 4th set of runners for 20 - 30 mins until the pastry is cooked and golden and the filling is hot - insert a sharp knife through one of the slits and check it is hot when it comes out.
+13. Bake in the oven.
+CAST OVEN: place on the grid shelf on the floor of the roasting oven on R8.
+FAN OVEN: preheated to R6/180°C/375°F. Bake for 20 - 30 minutes until the pastry is cooked and golden and the filling is hot - insert a sharp knife through one of the slits and check it is hot when it comes out.